You’re going to love these healthy, crispy, salty, sesame air fried brussels sprouts even if you think you won’t! Let me explain!

 They are low in calories, high in nutrients such as fiber, vitamin K, vitamin C as well as beta carotene, folic acid, iron, magnesium and fiber.
 They’re also high in selenium, which is associated with reduced risks of certain cancers.
 So yes!
 They are good for you!
 However, if you are on blood thinners or anticoagulants such as Warfarin, you may need to be careful with the amount you eat – as the vitamin K helps to clot blood which you don’t want if you are on blood thinners.

 While writing up this post, I completely devoured a pound (yes, literally 1 pound!) of these Crispy Sesame Air Fried Brussels Sprouts.
 The great thing about them is that they keep you full for hours!
 I like them better if you use 1 T. sesame oil, you taste the sesame more.
-But if you want a 0 point snack, use sesame oil from your oil mister.
+But if you want a lower calorie snack, use sesame oil from your oil mister (paid link).

 How to Air Fry Brussels sprouts: